schneirc73/MMA_Web_Scrapper/README.md

-# MMA_Web_Scrapper
+# MMA_Web_Scrapper-Data-Cleaning
 Web Scrapper Code used to pull information on UFC fights that will be used to predict the outcomes in a future project.
+The cleaning part of this project is currently being worked on, I will explain the data manipulation more in depth when I am abel to upload the code...